-When regulation time ends and the teams are 5 on 3, teams will start the overtime period with 5 on 3.
-Once player strength reaches 5 on 4 or 5 on 5, at the next stoppage of play, player strength is adjusted to 4 on 3 or 3 on3, as appropriate.
+When regulation time ends, and the teams are 5 on 3, teams will start the overtime period with 5 on 3.
+Once player strength reaches 5 on 4 or 5 on 5, at the next stoppage of play, player strength is adjusted to 4 on 3 or 3 on 3, as appropriate.

-When regulation time ends and teams are 4 on 4 teams will start overtime 3 on 3.
+When regulation time ends, and teams are 4 on 4 teams will start overtime 3 on 3.
+Once player strength reaches 4 on 4, at the next stoppage player strength is adjusted to 3 on 3 as appropriate.